 A rethinking of the popular double vanity, the trough sink remains a friendly bathroom sink, with taps placed comfortably apart so that coworkers or family members can tidy up side by side.
 As for the Native Trails trough sinks from our NativeStone Collection of sustainable concrete sinks, we designed them to be strong and silky to the touch but much lighter than ordinary concrete sinks so that they’re not going to throw anyone’s back out during installation.

 Our copper trough sinks come vary in size from 30” to 48”.
-They’re artisan crafted from recycled copper that is hammered many thousands of times over several days.
+They’re artisan crafted from recycled copper hammered many thousands of times over several days.
 As with all the trough sinks that came before them, they’re made to be incredibly durable—both in function and in public sentiment.

 Now that you’ve brushed up on your history, check out these five reasons why a trough sink might be right for your bathroom!